 2. Petitioner Enron Energy Services, Inc.(hereinafter “Enron”), is a corporation organized under the laws of _____ with its principal place of business in Houston, Texas.

-3. Enron is an energy service provider and has entered into direct access contracts with California retail users prior and subsequent to July 1, 2001.
+3. Enron is an energy service provider (“ESP”) and has entered into direct access contracts with California retail users prior and subsequent to July 1, 2001.
 Some of the power supplied by Enron to its California direct access customers is obtained from and transported through interstate commerce.

 4. Respondent California Public Utilities Commission (the “Commission”) is an agency of the State of California responsible for regulating the privately-owned utilities which provide electrical service to some of California’s retail energy users.